SuperOfficeDocs/superoffice-docs/docs/mirroring/sync-manually.md

 ## Pre-requisites

 * your application is registered
-* you have a publically available working service
+* you have a publicly available working service
 * you are testing this in SOD

 > [!NOTE]